mbeddr/mps-platform-docs/src/doc/docs/mbeddr/index.md

 !!! warning "I am using some mbeddr languages in my project, but some aren't deployed :beginner:"

-    There might be some additional plugins that you need to install:
+    There might be some additional plugin that you need to install:

     - ^^com.mbeddr.mpsutil.actionsfilter^^
-    - ^^mbeddr.spawner^^

     You can install them by calling `gradlew.bat install "-PMPS_Installation=<path to MPS>"` from the root folder of the mbeddr.core repository when building from source.
 The actions filter plugin is necessary for the actions filter language.